Melanoma in Adult

 - Longitudinal melanonychia (a pigmented line along the length of a nail plate) may be a benign finding or a sign of a nail matrix melanoma.
 Hutchinson's sign – the presence of pigment in the proximal nail fold in a patient with longitudinal melanonychia – should prompt consideration of a nail matrix melanoma.

 - Recurrent melanocytic nevus – History of the initial biopsy is often critical for the dermatologist and/or pathologist.
-Recurrent nevi characteristically occur on the trunk within 6 months of the original biopsy in women 20-30 years of age.
+Recurrent nevi characteristically occur on the trunk within 6 months of the original biopsy in women aged 20-30 years.
 While many different clinical morphologies may be seen, it often manifests as a scar with variegated hyper- or hypopigmentation, linear streaking, and halo, stippled, and/or diffuse pigmentation patterns.
 While most cases do not pose a diagnostic challenge on histopathology, some specimens, especially partial biopsies, may look indistinguishable from melanoma on histopathologic grounds alone.